Soumyajit2411/portfolio/README.md

 # Portfolio

-This is a personal portfolio website of theme Ubuntu 20.04, made using Next.js & tailwind CSS.
-If you want to edit this.
-Clone this project and edit the files in `/src/components`.

 To run this on localhost
 type `npm start` and when u are done coding type `npm run build` to build your app.